 If the applicant replies in time to the Rule 137(4) communication by withdrawing the amendments in respect of which the communication was sent but without identifying those amendments or indicating their basis in the application as filed, then no loss of rights will occur according to Rule 137(4).
-However, where objections are thereby re-introduced into the application, this may result in the amendments being deemed to be inadmissible according to Rule 137(3) (see H-II, 2.3).
+However, where the withdrawal results in the re-introduction of subject-matter that has already been objected to, the amendment introducing this subject-matter may be deemed to be inadmissible according to Rule 137(3) (see H-II, 2.3).